BoboTiG/ilovemoney/docs/installation.md

         folder.

-        If you use SQLite as database: remove mentions of `postgresql.service` in `ihatemoney.service`.
-If you use MariaDB as database: replace mentions of `postgresql.service` by `mariadb.service` in `ihatemoney.service`.
+        If you use SQLite as database: remove mentions of `postgresql.service` in `ilovemoney.service`.
+If you use MariaDB as database: replace mentions of `postgresql.service` by `mariadb.service` in `ilovemoney.service`.

-        Then reload systemd, enable and start `ihatemoney`:
+        Then reload systemd, enable and start `ilovemoney`:

             systemctl daemon-reload
-            systemctl enable ihatemoney.service
+            systemctl enable ilovemoney.service
-            systemctl start ihatemoney.service
+            systemctl start ilovemoney.service

-4. Copy (and adapt) output of `ihatemoney generate-config nginx.conf` with your nginx vhosts[^2]
+4. Copy (and adapt) output of `ilovemoney generate-config nginx.conf` with your nginx vhosts[^2]

 5. Reload nginx (and supervisord if you use it).
 It should be working ;)

-[^1]: `/etc/systemd/system/ihatemoney.service` path may change depending
+[^1]: `/etc/systemd/system/ilovemoney.service` path may change depending
     on your distribution.

 [^2]: typically, */etc/nginx/conf.d/* or */etc/nginx/sites-available*,